Clicky

 History

-While stand up jet skis are becoming rare these days, they were one of the first ones around.
+While stand ups are becoming rare these days, they were one of the first ones around!

 He tried at first with Sea-Doo (Bombardier at the time) but it never really took off in the 1960s.

 With the failure, Jacobsen went to Kawasaki, and it took off for them.
-Kawasaki called it Jet Ski, and that sprung what we know today.
+Kawasaki called it a Jet Ski, and that sprung what we know today!

 You also had Tiger Shark, Yamaha, Polaris, and many others try their hands at making PWCs.
 In the end, you were left with only 3, Kawasaki + Sea-Doo + Yamaha.